vbmedina/Thesis/README.md

 # Deep-learning for the Discovery of Small-Molecule Antimalarial Drug Leads

 This repo contains all the codes used in the mioengineering masters thesis: Deep-learning for the Discovery of Small-Molecule Antimalarial Drug Leads.
-This repo can help researchers to reproduce what has been done in the article.
+This repo is meant to help researchers reproduce what has been done in my thesis.

 <img width="4200" height="3000" alt="missingno" src="https://github.com/user-attachments/assets/fe43d4ef-16f5-43f7-9872-1aba8f51d12c" />